-- Remove roadways that have been annexed by the City of Gaithersburg: - Louis Sullivan Drive - portions of Fields Road - portions of Diamondback Drive (although connection to Sam Eig Highway within City of Gaithersburg is needed for network connectivity). - Remove the Shady Grove Road/Darnestown Road and Shady Grove Road/Wootton Parkway interchanges recommended in the 1990 Plan. - Retain the 1990 Plan's recommendations for grade-separated interchanges at: - Sam Eig Highway at Diamondback Drive - Sam Eig Highway and Great Seneca Highway (MD 119) - Great Seneca Highway and Key West Avenue (MD 28) - I-270 at Watkins Mill Road extended (in the City of Gaithersburg). - Add new grade-separated interchanges at: - Key West Avenue (MD 28) at Shady Grove Road - Great Seneca Highway at Muddy Branch Road (in coordination with City of Gaithersburg) - Quince Orchard Road at Great Seneca Highway (in coordination with City of Gaithersburg). - Change the number of lanes for Oakmont Avenue from four to two, as recommended in the 2006 Shady Grove Sector Plan. - Remove the CSX Transitway easement along Oakmont Avenue, as recommended in the 2006 Shady Grove Sector Plan.
-Transportation Network street and highway classifications
+- Remove roadways that have been annexed by the City of Gaithersburg: - Louis Sullivan Drive - portions of Fields Road - portions of Diamondback Drive (although connection to Sam Eig Highway within City of Gaithersburg is needed for network connectivity). - Remove the Shady Grove Road/Darnestown Road and Shady Grove Road/Wootton Parkway interchanges recommended in the 1990 Shady Grove Study Area Master Plan. - Retain the 1990 Shady Grove Study Area Master Plan recommendations for gradeseparated interchanges at: - Sam Eig Highway at Diamondback Drive - Sam Eig Highway and Great Seneca Highway (MD 119) - Great Seneca Highway and Key West Avenue (MD 28) - I-270 at Watkins Mill Road extended (in the City of Gaithersburg). - Add new grade-separated interchanges at: - Key West Avenue (MD 28) at Shady Grove Road - Great Seneca Highway at Muddy Branch Road (in coordination with City of Gaithersburg) - Quince Orchard Road at Great Seneca Highway (in coordination with City of Gaithersburg). - Change the number of lanes for Oakmont Avenue from four to two, as recommended in the 2006 Shady Grove Sector Plan. - Remove the CSX Transitway easement along Oakmont Avenue, as recommended in the 2006 Shady Grove Sector Plan.